Normally we do not charge a fee to look over your case and advise on the direction that your matter should take.

 In our initial discussion, we will advise you on what % your property should be divided between you and your former partner or child arrangements and in most cases ask you to complete our template instruction document that can be emailed to you so that we can see at a glance what your matter is about.

-Yes, for most cases after short initial discussion we can advise you on the percentage of property you would be entitled to.
-This is included in our initial consultation and adviCe to you on your matter before we charge any legal fees.
+Yes, for most cases after a short initial discussion we can advise you on the percentage of the property you would be entitled to.
+This is included in our initial consultation and advice to you on your matter before we charge any legal fees.

 With regards to this, the Family Law Act 1975 sets out the general principles the court considers when deciding financial disputes after the breakdown of a marriage (Sections 79(4)and 75(2)) or a de facto relationship (Sections 90SM(4) and 90SF(3)).
 Regardless of whether the parties were in a marriage or a de facto relationship, the general principles are the same and are based on: